tristan0x/docker-bbp-nix-channel/README.md

 # Swift synchronization

 This Docker image is also able to synchronize a Swift object store with the NIX expressions GitHub repository.
-To do so, you have to write a file with the following environment variables and pass the file to Docker when starting the container:
+To do so, you have to write `swift.env` text file with the following environment variables and pass the file to Docker when starting the container:

 ```
 SWIFT_SYNC=on